The Adventure of a Lifetime

 Landscape Arch is the longest arch in North America with a light opening of 306 feet (93.3 meters).
 This awe-inspiring expanse is only 6 feet (1.8 meters) in diameter at its narrowest.
 Large segments of the arch came crashing down in the 1990s – proof that the park’s landscape can change dramatically in a instant.
 Although other arches have fallen, Landscape Arch still hangs on by a very thin thread.

 Devils Garden is located at the very end of the park road, 18 miles north of Arches Visitor Center.
 The drive time from the visitor center is approximately 45 minutes.
+Parking lots can be very busy during peak season and during holiday weekends.
 Devils Garden Campground is available by reservation from March through October and first-come, first-served in the winter months.
 A day-use picnic area is located just south, within walking distance of the campground entrance.